-Basically this is how it works:
+Basically, this is how it works:

 - Reader opts-in to receive my free mini Pinterest Presence course.

-- Over a 2 week period, reader will receive 7 emails from me educating them how to use Pinterest, mistakes to avoid, how to make great images, etc. In those 7 emails, I’ll mention my Pinterest Presence course.
+- Over a 2 week period, the reader will receive 7 emails from me educating them on how to use Pinterest, mistakes to avoid, how to make great images, etc. In those 7 emails, I’ll mention my Pinterest Presence course.

 - Reader decided to purchase my Pinterest Presence course because they are tired of BS’ing with Pinterest and just want to crush it.
 Success!

 - Reader isn’t sure they want to purchase Pinterest Presence.
-If they decide not to, they are rolled into my regular newsletter after the free mini course ends. *However, if I am working on anything Pinterest related, this reader has been tagged that they are interested in Pinterest, so I will include them on a special newsletter I send out.
+If they decide not to, they are rolled into my regular newsletter after the free mini-course ends. *However, if I am working on anything Pinterest related, this reader has been tagged that they are interested in Pinterest, so I will include them on a special newsletter I send out.